 Do I have to take Pacific Seminars 1, 2, and 3?

-All entering students who have completed fewer than 28 college or university units must complete Pacific Seminars 1, 2, and 3 in order to earn a baccalaureate degree.
+All new incoming Freshmen must complete Pacific Seminars 1, 2, and 3 in order to earn a baccalaureate degree.
 Transfer students who have completed more than 28 units must only take and pass Pacific Seminar 3.

-Students who place in WRIT 17 or who place into an ESL reading class are deferred from Pacific Seminars 1 and 2 until their sophomore year.
+Students who place into WRIT 01 or who place into an ESL class are deferred from Pacific Seminars 1 and 2 until their sophomore year.

 Can I drop Pacific Seminars 1 or 2?

 As stated in the University Catalog, students cannot drop Pacific Seminars 1 or 2, even if they are transferring to another institution.

 Do the units for Pacific Seminars 1 and 2 transfer to other universities or colleges?